mosquitogames/1819rulebook/dev_notes.md

 ### "Build-a-leader"
 In the game you played, the player boards come prebuilt with characters based on historical figures, and some adaptation of their real-life Legacies and Attributes.
 We plan to flesh out some system for players to pick and choose Legacies and Attributes to "build a leader" with a unique combination of philosophy, desired legacy, and special ability.

-We imagine a "blank slate" player board on the reverse side of the player boards currently already in use, similar to the double-sided player boards in *Ghost Stories*.
+We imagine double-sided player boards like the ones in *Ghost Stories*, except that the reverse side is not another prebuilt character, but rather an entirely a blank slate with spaces to place Legacy and Attribute tiles.

 ### Player counts
 The game was primarily built for and tested on a 4-player setup.
 With some tweaks, we've seen the game work at 3 and even 2 players, though the tweaks haven't been tested extensively and have room for improvement.